ehsan1980-sk/ATtiny/README.md

 ```

 * Sequencer emits 180 degrees phase shifted saw tooth wave; because in the ideal behavior, the wave can be transformed to sine wave through omitting all harmonics.
 Making square wave is easy; however in my experience, it often has noise like resonance after rising or falling edge, causing losses of electric power.
 Square/pulse wave can be made by a comparator inputted saw tooth wave.

+## RS-485 with ATtiny85

+* In a unidirectional networking, connections can be layered using sequencers that transmit bytes with serial signals.
+In addition, relaying can be structured using RS-485 transceivers.

+* The software UART tolerates the error of baud rate up to 2.5%.
+On the fixed temperature, the internal RC oscillator of ATtiny85 keeps the clock accuracy within +-1% change according to the page 164 of the datasheet of ATtiny25/45/85 (Rev.:2586Q-AVR-08/2013).
+However, the RC oscillator is affected by temperature, causing a possible error on transmission.

 ## Electric Schematics